Generalised core partitions and Diophantine equations: Introduction

 \subsection{Structure of the paper}

-In \Cref{sec_KM}, we recall the starting point of our theory, namely the construction of Weyl groups associated to an affine Kac-Moody algebra (or equivalently, a generalised Cartan matrix of affine type).
+In \Cref{sec_KM}, we describe the starting point of our theory, namely the construction of Weyl groups associated to an affine Kac-Moody algebra (or equivalently, a generalised Cartan matrix of affine type).
 We take advantage of this section to explain in detail which conventions and constructions are necessary in our setting, by referring mainly to Carter's book \cite{Carter2005}.

-We also recall the definition and structure of the extended affine Weyl group.
+\Cref{sec_ext} is dedicated to the study of the \textit{extended} version of the affine Weyl group and affine Grassmannian.
+It contains extensions to all twisted Kac-Moody types of several classical results, which did not seem to appear elsewehere in the literature.
+In particular, we give some explicit bijections which will provide us with different ways to think about (extended) affine Grassmannian elements.

 \Cref{sec_AL} is concerned with the general study of the \textit{affine atomic length} \cite{CG2022} and its \textit{extended} version, which we introduce here.
-This statistic depends on a parameter $\La$ which is a dominant weight, but we will mainly focus on the case $\La=\La_0$ (and sometimes on the fundamental weight $\La=\La_i$, $i\geq 1$.)
+This statistic depends on a parameter $\La$ which is a dominant weight, but we will focus mainly on the case $\La=\La_0$ (and sometimes on the fundamental weight $\La=\La_i$, $i\geq 1$.)
 We establish new results that will be reinvested in subsequent sections, as the extended atomic length will naturally appear in some of our main results.
-We show in \Cref{decompo atomic D} that the extended affine atomic length is compatible with the semidirect decomposition of the extended affine Weyl group.
+In particular, we show in \Cref{decompo atomic D} that the extended affine atomic length is compatible with the semidirect decomposition of the extended affine Weyl group; and we derive \cref{Theorem uniform extended atomic length}, which is central.
+Finally, in \Cref{section gaussian equation gen}, we explain how we can systematically attach solutions of certain Diophantine equations to (extended) affine Grassmannian elements.

-We devote \Cref{sec_ext_AG} to the definition and properties of \textit{(extended) affine Grassmannian} elements.
-In particular, we give some explicit bijections which will provide us with different ways to think about (extended) affine Grassmannian elements.

-With this combinatorial picture in the back of our mind, we proceed in \Cref{sec_ext_AL_A_C} to the study of the extended affine atomic length in types $A_n^{(1)}$ and $C_n^{(1)}$.
-Using detailed computations, we give explicit formulas which will be useful in the last part of the paper, in particular in \Cref{Theorem length extended type A} and \Cref{Theorem length extended type C}.

-In \Cref{sec_cores}, we take a breath and summarise well-known results on the combinatorics of $(n+1)$-cores using their interpretation in the context of Kac-Moody algebras of type $A_n^{(1)}$, following essentially Lascoux's approach \cite{Lascoux2001}.
+In \Cref{sec_cores}, we take a breath and summarise well-known results on the combinatorics of $(n+1)$-cores using their interpretation as affine Grassmannian elements of type $A_n^{(1)}$, essentially following Lascoux's approach \cite{Lascoux2001}.
 Though short, this section is important as it legitimises the definition of the generalised cores as the affine Grassmannian elements in arbitrary affine type.
+Moreover, we give a closed formula for the Diophantine equation naturally arising in this case, and show that extended affine Grassmannian elements provide in fact \textit{integral} solutions.

 We quickly explain in \Cref{sec_comb_models} how combinatorial models for generalised cores can be constructed by reviewing the recent results of \cite{STW2023} and \cite{LW2024}.
 These constructions are reminiscent of the type $A_n^{(1)}$ combinatorics, but looking at certain self-conjugate core partitions instead.